bucketeer-io/bucketeer-docs/docs/sdk/client-side/ios/index.md

 </TabItem>
 <TabItem value="spm" label="Swift Package Manager">

-You can install the SDK as a dependency in your **Package.swift** file or through Xcode.
+Implement the SDK as a dependency in your **Package.swift** file or through Xcode.

 ```swift showLineNumbers
 // Package.swift